The Restriction Theorem for Fully Nonlinear Subequations

 \centerline { $u$ is $F$-subharmonic on $Z$ \qquad$\Rightarrow\qquad u\bigr|_X$ is \ $\overline { i^*F}$-subharmonic on $X$. } }

-Next we establish restriction for $\GG$-plurisubharmonic functions, to affine $\GG$-planes.
-Then we establish restriction for general linear subequations under a (necessary) linear restriction hypothesis.
+For the second prototype we establish restriction for $\GG$-plurisubharmonic functions, to affine $\GG$-planes (defined below).
+In addition to these two prototypes we establish restriction for general linear subequations under a (necessary) {\sl linear restriction hypothesis}.
 This result becomes important in later applications.
 Finally, we examine restriction for first-order equations.

-In Sections \HH, \II\ and \JJ\ we establish quite general restriction theorems in the geometric setting.
-An example is the following.
+In Section \HH \ we establish our quite general and definitive Restriction Theorem \HH.6.
+A special case is the following.
 Let $Z$ be a riemannian manifold of dimension $n$ and $\GG\ss G(p, TZ)$ a closed subset of the bundle of tangent $p$-planes on $Z$.
 Assume that $\GG\ss G(p, TZ)$ admits a smooth neighborhood retraction which preserves the fibres of the projection $G(p, TZ) \to Z$.
 Then $\GG$ determines a natural subequation $F$ on $Z$ defined by the condition that

 where $\Hess\, u$ denotes the riemannian hessian of $u$.
-(See (11.3) and [HL$_2$] for examples and details.)
+(See (\NN.3) and [HL$_2$] for examples and details.)
 The corresponding $F$-subharmonic functions are again called $\GG${\bf -plurisubhamronic functions}.

 A {\bf $\GG$-submanifold} of $Z$ is defined to be a $p$-dimensional submanifold $X\ss Z$ such that $T_xX \in \GG$ for all $x\in X$.